damiendeville/LPTHW/NOTES.md

 ##### Study Drills

 1. No errors.
 2. %r is used for a string and converts any python object using repr().
-This means that Python returns a string containign a printable representation of an object https://docs.python.org/2/library/functions.html#func-repr.
-Essentially, python will print the strings in the most efficient manner it can, not necessarilly as you wrote them.  %r is often used for debugging.
+This means that Python returns a string containing a printable representation of an object https://docs.python.org/2/library/functions.html#func-repr.
+Essentially, python will print the strings in the most efficient manner it can, not necessarily as you wrote them.  %r is often used for debugging.
 If you change it to %s Then no quotes are printed around any of the strings and the output looks like this:

 Output